touist/touist/touist-translator/HOWTODEBUG.md

 ## Re-building `parser_messages.ml` using `parser.messages` ##

+I wrote the makefile TopMakefile to do the whole thing.
+You can just run

+    make -f TopMakefile
+    make -f TopMakefile clean

+and everything will be compiled.
+But if you want to do it by hand:

 Most of the time, the only command you want to use is the 3.

 1. To generate the `parser.messages` for the first time, use: